Jacob Meyers Player Props: Astros vs. Rangers

 Rangers Pitching Rankings

-- The 10.2 strikeouts per nine innings put together by the Rangers pitching staff ranks fourth in MLB.
+- The 9.9 strikeouts per nine innings put together by the Rangers pitching staff ranks fourth in the league.

-- The Rangers have a 3.80 team ERA that ranks eighth across all MLB pitching staffs.
+- The Rangers have a 4.06 team ERA that ranks 11th among all MLB pitching staffs.

-- The Rangers give up the sixth-fewest home runs in baseball (12 total, 0.9 per game).
+- Rangers pitchers combine to give up 12 home runs (0.9 per game), the fifth-fewest in the league.

-- Gray (1-1) takes the mound for the Rangers to make his third start of the season.
+- Heaney (1-1) gets the starting nod for the Rangers, his third this season.

-- The righty last appeared on Sunday against the Chicago Cubs, when he went 5 2/3 innings, allowing two earned runs while giving up six hits.
+- The lefty last pitched on Tuesday against the Kansas City Royals, when he threw five innings, allowing no earned runs while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.